 In the Special Issue of Carn 180 -181, 2021, pg.
 39, Bernard Moffatt, Director of information, and Chairman of the Mannin Branch, discusses the situation concerning Manx autonomy today.

-“The situation in the Isle of Man politically has evolved over the last 100 years with the Isle of Man parliament, Tynwald, and the government drawn from it, having more power than at any time since the island fell under the dark cloud of Westminster following The Revestment Act 1765.
+“The situation in the Isle of Man politically has evolved over the last 100 years with the Isle of Man parliament, Tynwald, and the government drawn from it, having more power than at any time since the island fell under the dark cloud of Westminster following the Act of Revetment (1765).

 “When the Celtic League was founded, there was a chance that of all the Celtic League countries, most likely to follow the example of the Twenty-Six Counties of Ireland and go it alone, Mannin might be the first.
 There were decades of constitutional progress, but now the pendulum has started to swing the other way.”